 As you may see obtaining the code and finding what the code relates to is relatively straight forward, but understanding how to effect the repair can be a very different matter.

-However, for us it's just a normal day at the office, so if you have a light on and you don't really want to get involved in trying to work out which part has to be thrown away and replaced, get in touch and we'll get it sorted for you.
+For us it's just a another day at the office, so if you have a light on and you don't really want to get involved in trying to work out which part has to be thrown and replaced, get in touch and we'll get it sorted for you.